andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 *1 - 2 - 3 - 4*

-And on the 5 I take my first step onto the stage in my inaugural performance as a dancer.
+And on the 5 I take my first step onto the stage in my inaugural performance as a dancer...

 <h4 class="article-subheader">Quick Change</h4>
 Throughout the course of the 1 hour piece I have 13 different looks.
-Each doesn't require a full outfit change, some are just an accessory here, new top there, different pair of jeans.
+Each doesn't require a full outfit change; some are just an accessory here, new top there, different pair of jeans.
 But a substantial wardrobe to keep track of nonetheless.
 Before each performance I neatly stack each article of clothing in reverse order of their appearance.